 Kim to investigate if French MP specifies use of RDUP instead of BUYU.

-JP NMPG (Yasuo) to discuss the incorrect usage of RDDN instead of CINL.
+JP NMPG (Yasuo) to discuss the usage of RDDN instead of CINL.

 Sonda to check use of voluntary of RDUP; could addition of a TBSP code (account owner to specify how much to round up, in other words give a breakdown) be useful?